Team1091/team1091.github.io/fll.md

 · Email [FLL1091Robotics@gmail.com](mailto:FLL1091Robotics@gmail.com) if interested in joining or with questions

 ## First Lego League in Hartford
-FRC Team 1091 members along with community volunteers are developing a FLL program comprised of kids in 5th-8th grade from the HUHS feeder schools.; which includes Erin, Hartford, HONOR, Holy Hill, Richfield, Immanuel, Peace Lutheran, St. Bonniface, St. Gabriel's, St. Killians, and St. Matthew's
+FRC Team 1091 members along with community volunteers are developing an FLL program comprised of kids in 5th-8th grade from the HUHS feeder schools.; which includes Erin, Hartford, HONOR, Holy Hill, Richfield, Immanuel, Peace Lutheran, St. Bonniface, St. Gabriel's, St. Killians, and St. Matthew's